Things to Do in Essaouira – A Local Guide’s Honest View

 Local tip:

-🟦 Medina Restaurants I Trust
+Medina Restaurants I Trust

 Inside the medina, especially near Place Moulay Hassan and along streets like Rue Chbanat, you’ll find relaxed restaurants offering both seafood and classic Moroccan dishes.

+Look for fish tagine, grilled kefta, vegetable tagines, and harira in the evening.
 These places are good for sitting down slowly and enjoying the atmosphere without pressure.

-🟦 Street Food & Simple Bites
+Street Food & Simple Bites

 For quick bites, Essaouira is great.
 Try:

-- Bissara (split pea soup) in the morning
+- Bissara in the morning

-- Msemmen or harcha from small bakeries
+- Msemen or harcha from small bakeries

 - Fresh orange juice from street vendors

-🟦 Cafés by the Sea
+Cafés by the Sea

-If a place is full of locals and has a simple menu, you’re in the right spot.
+My rule as a guide: If a place is full of locals and has a simple menu, you are probably in the right spot.

 Is Essaouira worth visiting?